Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31G-ec-and-superio.md

 **Test steps**

+1. Power on the DUT.
+1. Boot into the system.
+1. Log into system by using the proper login and password.
-1. Press the sleep hotkey once and note the result
+1. Press the sleep hotkey once and note the result.
-1. Look at the power LED located next to the AC adapter plug, towards the front end of the laptop
+1. Look at the power LED located next to the AC adapter plug, towards the front end of the laptop.

 **Expected result**

 1. The laptop should go to sleep within seconds of the hotkey being pressed.
-1. The power LED should be blinking green, indicating the laptop is sleeping
+1. The power LED should be blinking green, indicating the laptop is sleeping.

 ### ECR019.001 Buttons (button: power) in OS (Ubuntu 20.04)